fladd/DataIntegrity/README.md

 # DataIntegrity

-A tool for creating a "Data Integrity Fingerprint" of folders and single files, that is compatible with the BitTorrent info hash.
+A tool for creating a _Data Integrity Fingerprint (DIF)_ of folders and single files, that is compatible with the BitTorrent info hash.

 ## Usage

-### Create a fingerprint (and optionally save a .torrent file)
+**Create a fingerprint:**
 ```
 >>> import data_integrity